Dream3223/Dream3223/README.md

 * 🌍  I'm based in the United States
 * 🖥️  See some of my other work at [Power BI and Excel Work Samples](http://www.novypro.com/profile_projects/lukedata)
 * ✉️  You can contact me at [luke3dwards32@gmail.com](mailto:luke3dwards32@gmail.com)
-* 🧠  I'm learning ML and DS with Python
+* 🧠  I'm currently expanding on my knowledge of ML and DS with Python

 ### Skills